manuel-morales-a/manuel-morales-a.github.io/README.md

 I obtained my PhD at the [Department of Applied Mathematics and Theoretical Physics](https://www.damtp.cam.ac.uk/) of the [University of Cambridge](https://www.cam.ac.uk/).
 I was a member of Prof. Maria Ubiali's [PBSP group](http://pbsp.org.uk/) studying the interplay between physics beyond the Standard Model and parton distribution functions, quantities that parametrise the structure of the proton.

+Here you can find a brief summary of my career, research, and outreach.

 ---

 ## Appointments